tetracorp/k240/docs/_posts/2018-06-19-3-ax-zilanths.md

 not affected by a gravity nullifier effect, it will teleport.
-It will also teleport to avoid an asteroid collision, if necessary; however, only if it cannot resolve the collision by firing a Mega missile (i.e. it has no Mega, no missile silos, or the colliding asteroid is an Ax'zilant colony).
+It will also teleport to avoid an asteroid collision, if necessary; however, only if it cannot resolve the collision by firing a Mega missile (i.e. it has no Mega, no missile silos, or the colliding asteroid is an Ax'zilanth colony).
 A Mass Displacement Podule is required on the teleporting asteroid in these circumstances.